 Pink Noise has extra energy in the low frequencies–a bit more red–thus, it is called Pink.
 Pink is occasionally referred to as Flicker Noise, but less so in recent years.
 This low frequency boost makes Pink Noise sound uniform across the human listening spectrum.
 Pink is equal energy per octave rather than equal energy across the entire spectrum.

 Although created electronically, Pink Noise sounds reminiscent of natural sounds like ocean waves, waterfalls or heavy rain.
-Another common comparison is to an old television set on a blank channel with a little more bass.
+Another common comparison is to an old television set playing static (with a little more low frequencies).

 Noise of many uses